C++ Exception Types

 Password: something-wrong

-Typically, when creating our own errors, we will want to maintain a hierarchy of errors, similar to std::exception.
-This allows us to create more generic catch statements, by having them catch the more generic types.
+Typically, when creating custom exception types, we will want to maintain a hierarchy, similar to std::exception.
+This allows us to create more generic catch statements, by having them catch the more generic base types.

-It’s also common for teams just to use the standard library’s implementation for this purpose, and to insert their own custom errors into the std::exception hierarchy.
+It’s also common for teams just to use the standard library’s implementation for this purpose, and to insert their types into the std::exception hierarchy.

-When doing that, we should adopt the convention of making our error message available through the what() function, in the same way std::exception does:
+When doing that, we should adopt the convention of making our error message available through the what() function, which we can override:

 public: